Reacties

 Features

-• Campaign Mode: Auto-splits once at the end of each mission.
-Make sure your splits match the number of missions!
-Autostarts when finalising choice of difficulty for the campaign.
-Autoreset when starting a new campaign.
+• Campaign Mode: For running any campaign category.
+Auto-splits at the end of each mission.
+Auto-starts upon finalising choice of difficulty.
+Auto-resets when starting a new campaign.

 • Pausing: Pauses the timer whenever you pause during a mission.
 Optional.